-1. Officers are only authorized to wear department-issued ballistic helmets.

-- Officers shall maintain a department provided badge number sticker on the back of the helmet.
+- 1. Officers are only authorized to wear department-issued ballistic helmets. - 2.
+Officers shall maintain a department provided badge number sticker on the back of the helmet.
 If a new sticker is needed, officers will contact SOU staff for a replacement sticker. - 3.
-Officers shall not alter the helmets in any manner (e.g. no added equipment, no additional stickers, no etching) beyond removing/adding the department issued face shield when appropriate. - 4.
-Exceptions: Officers assigned to SWAT, K9, ODU and Crisis Negotiation Team may be issued a ballistic helmet different from that issued to the remainder of the department depending upon assignment/need.
-These officers may be authorized to add additional equipment to their helmet and may be exempt from the badge sticker requirement with prior approval from the Chief of Police or their designee.
+Officers shall not alter the helmets in any manner (e.g., no added equipment, no additional stickers, no etching) beyond removing/adding the department-issued face shield when appropriate. - 4.
+Exceptions: Officers assigned to SWAT, K9, ODU, and Crisis Negotiation Team may be issued a ballistic helmet different from that issued to the remainder of the department, depending upon assignment/need.
+These officers may be authorized to add additional equipment to their helmets and may be exempt from the badge sticker requirement with prior approval from the Chief of Police or their designee.

-• Availability:
+5. Availability:

-- o Patrol - Patrol officers should have their helmet (with face shield) with them during their shift or immediately available to them in the event of an emergency situation or department recall. - o Investigations/Specialty Units/Administrative - Officers assigned to these positions must have their helmet (with face shield) immediately available to them in the event of an emergency situation or department recall.
+- a.
+Patrol officers should have their helmet (with face shield) with them during their shift or immediately available to them in the event of an emergency situation or department recall. - b.
+Officers assigned to Investigations/Specialty positions must have their helmet (with face shield) immediately available to them in the event of an emergency situation or department recall.

-• Authorized Use:
+6. Authorized Use:

-- The use of/wearing of the ballistic helmet is only authorized during tactical situations or incidents where there is a known or high risk of potential injury from a firearm or other projectile. - Examples (not limiting/not all-encompassing): barricaded subject with reported firearm(s), conducting searches or holding perimeters where suspect is potentially armed, etc. - If used in this capacity, officers should first remove the face shield as it offers no ballistic protection and is designed for civil unrest applications. - If an incident warrants the use of the helmet, officers will be required to notify their supervisor of the use as soon as it is safe and reasonable to do so. - Officers deployed in a Mobile Field Force capacity and as directed by a supervisor are authorized to and shall use their ballistic helmet as part of their uniform/gear.
-Officers will receive instruction from MFF command as to when they may wear the helmet while participating in MFF activities.
+- a.
+The use of/wearing of the ballistic helmet is only authorized during tactical situations or incidents where there is a known or high risk of potential injury from a firearm or other projectile. - i.
+Examples (not limiting/not all-encompassing): barricaded subject with reported firearm(s), conducting searches or holding perimeters where suspect is potentially armed, etc. - ii.
+If used in this capacity, officers should first remove the face shield as it offers no ballistic protection and is designed for civil unrest applications. - iii.
+Officers deployed in a Mobile Field Force capacity and as directed by a supervisor are authorized to and shall use their ballistic helmet as part of their uniform/gear.
+Officers will receive instructions from MFF command as to when they may wear the helmet while participating in MFF activities.